OA Basics

 Diamond OA

-Diamond OA (sometimes also Platinum OA) means Open Access but neither authors nor readers have to provide payment.
+Diamond OA (sometimes also Platinum OA) means Open Access but neither authors nor readers have to provide payment (not even indirectly, such as e.g. in publishing agreements).
 Diamond models are usually non-profit initiatives by higher education institutions, universities or learned societies and primarily serve the needs of science and scholarship.
 The University of Vienna supports Diamond OA e.g. with its OJS-Service to facilitate publishing of OA journals.

 Green OA